 - Document every step of your process and make sure that communication lines stay open.
 When they don’t, problems can arise and responsibility becomes blurry.
 At that point, it becomes harder to defend yourself against client accusations.

 - Manage your client’s expectations.
 It may take more time, but sharing timelines and progress reports, no matter how favorable, is essential to the project.
 If deadlines need changing or the original project must change, put it in writing and make sure the project owner understands the situation.

 - Educate your client about any potential risks that could develop.
 Even individual projects come with specific risks.
 When your client is aware of these risks, surprises are kept to a minimum, hopefully keeping lawsuits to a minimum as well.

 Business Insurance for Architects

-The architect insurance you need depends on whether you work as an independent or you run an architectural firm.
+The architects insurance you need depends on whether you work as an independent or run an architectural firm.
 Some of the basic business coverages you may need to protect your company include the following: